skullernet/q2pro-rerelease-dll/README.md

 re-release single player campaign playable in Q2PRO.

-Although this game library uses game API version 3, it will *not* run on standard Quake 2 server, modified Q2PRO server and client built from experimental `protocol-limits` branch is required!
+Although this game library uses game API version 3, it will *not* run on standard Quake 2 server, latest version of Q2PRO server and client is required!

 This is a work in progress, but it's quite playable already.
 It has been used to play through Call of the Machine episode and N64 campaign in Q2PRO without